planning your wedding day timeline for photography

 Chinese Tea Ceremony

-Once the Groom has received his bride, the Chinese tea ceremony is normally conducted at the Grooms house first, and the Brides house second.
-The purpose of this is to pay respect and gratitude to their parents, welcome the bride and groom into the respective families and in return receive blessings from the parents and relatives.
+Once the Groom has received the bride, the Chinese tea ceremony is normally conducted at the Grooms house first, and the Brides house second.
+The purpose of this is to pay respect and gratitude to their parents (also relatives and in-laws).
+Welcome the bride and groom into the respective families and in return receive blessings from the parents and relatives.

 Indian weddings in general are huge.
 But one of the most recognised is the Mehendi, which is where Henna is conducted on the hands and feet of the bride.